El Rama

-Rama is a municipality and a city in the South Caribbean Coast Autonomous Region of Nicaragua.
+El Rama is a municipality and a city in the South Caribbean Coast Autonomous Region of Nicaragua.

 It is located along the Bluefields River which branches off into three other rivers: the Sumi, Rama, and Bluefields.
 It is home to an important Atlantic / Caribbean port.
 The municipality has a population of 59,055 (2022 estimate).

 History

-Rama is an old settlement, whose name is reminiscent of their first settlers, the Caribbean indigenous Rama, once populate the territories of the present municipalities of Bluefields and Rama.
+El Rama is an old settlement, whose name is reminiscent of their first settlers, the Caribbean indigenous Rama, once populate the territories of the present municipalities of Bluefields and El Rama.
 Unlike the Miskito, this ethnic group did not subordinated to the British and other European nations from 1633.
 Ethnicity also fought pirates and Spanish conquistadors who sought to enslave during the conquest.